2020 Housing Market: What You Should Know

 Another big change related to demographics is the growing trend in downsizing.
 As the Baby Boomer generation ages, we expect the number of households looking to downsize to increase next year and in coming years.
 According to a recent article in the Wall Street Journal, boomers are preparing to sell approximately one quarter of America’s homes over the next two decades.

 This means that a lot of older, lived-in homes will need to be sold.
 These older homes are most often sold directly to off-market cash buyers in “as-is” condition.
 The buyers restore them before the next family moves in.
-Sundae has created a marketplace to help owners of these dated homes sell more easily, quickly, and for a higher price.
+Sundae has created a marketplace to help owners sell more easily, quickly, and for a higher price.

 The last word